Sandra “SAM” Sather, MS, BSN, RYT-500, C-IAYT, C-IYSI, YACEP Founder of Dogwood Studio

 Aviva Tulasi, M.A.T., C-IAYT

-As her name suggests, Aviva (which means spring) and Chaye (which means life) is a vibrant positive person.
-When Aviva completed her 200 hour YTT, she was given the name Tulasi (Sanskrit: तुलसी).
-Tulasi means “incomparable one,” and is a symbol of healing and protection.
-At that time, she was ready to start a new stage in life and decided to change her last name to Tulasi as a reminder of the person she was striving to become.
-In India, Tulasi is considered a holy plant because it is used as medicine for the body, mind, and soul.
-Aviva teaches yoga to bring Tulasi and all of its associated positivities into her students’ lives.
+When Aviva completed her 200 hour YTT, she was given the spiritual name Tulasi (Sanskrit: तुलसी).
+Tulasi means “incomparable one”.
+In India, Tulasi is considered a holy plant and symbol of healing and protection.
+It is typically found in the center of a household and is used as medicine for the body, mind, and soul.
+Aviva change her last name to Tulasi as a reminder of the person she was striving to become.
+Aviva teaches yoga to bring Tulasi and all of its associated positivity into her students’ lives.

-Aviva is happiest when she is in nature, which is one of the driving reasons her family and she moved to the Chapel Hill area two years ago.
-She feels fortunate that she lives surrounded by forests.
-She loves being in North Carolina where it is easy to take weekend trips to the mountains or the beach.
-In her spare time, you can find her hiking with her husband, two step-sons, and two dogs.
+Aviva is happiest when she is in nature, which is one of the driving reasons her family and she moved to the Chapel Hill area.
+She feels fortunate that she lives surrounded by trees.
+In her spare time, you can find her attempting to garden, hanging in the hammock or hiking with her family.